vikhyat-patel/DSA/README.md

 -> Palindromic Partition II(fewest cuts), MCM [IMP] (1, n - 1), Printing LIS (use of hash), Egg Drop [Tough] - refer gfg..
 -> Maximum path sum in matrix, Total Decoding Messages, Rod cutting -> std. 'dp' problems must look!
 42. Reach a number on a infinite number line -> find min steps... {a very tricky ques with mathematical approach, must look}
-43. Wildcard Pattern matching, Boolean Parenthesization, Find the string in grid, Count Palindromic Subsequences - All are very Imp questions mainly of DP, must revise them..
+43. {Wildcard Pattern matching, Boolean Parenthesization, Count Palindromic Subsequences} - All are very Imp questions of DP, must revise them..gfg
+44. {Find the string in grid,, Word Search,, & Word Boggle} - all are important questions of DFS in a matrix with slight tweaks in their solutions & approach..

 ,